How to prioritise digital marketing tactics

-- Increases productivity – by knowing what tactics you need to work on and in which order, you can simply work through them better without having to stop and think about what to do next
+- Increases productivity – by knowing what tactics you need to work on and in which order, you can work through them better without having to stop and think about what to do next

-- Improves team focus and output – as well as providing focus for you individually, prioritisation can help the whole team or department to see what needs doing and when.
+- Improves team focus and output – as well as providing a focus for you individually, prioritisation can help the whole team or department to see what needs doing and when.
 This naturally leads to a much better sense of collaboration and level of output

-- Makes best use of available resources – for many digital marketing teams, resources – in the form of people and budgets – can be limited.
+- Makes the best use of available resources – for many digital marketing teams, resources – in the form of people and budgets – can be limited.
 The exercise of prioritisation means you put this at the front of our mind and work on the things that can be most realistically achieved

 - Helps your business case for more budget – related to the point above, prioritising tactics means you are in theory now working on the right things that will drive the most impact

 - Makes work more enjoyable – this is less tangible from a business point of view, however, is important.
-If you are working on the things that are most important then this can help you to get much more satisfaction back.
+If you are working on the most important things, then this can help you to get much more satisfaction back.
 This is reinforced when you see the right tactics having much more of an impact.
 Also, a clear, prioritised list reduces the stressful element of “are we working on the right things?”

 Prioritisation method one: The Boston Matrix

-Prioritising a long list of tactical ideas may seem daunting at first, however there are several established methods to help you make this simple.
+Prioritising a long list of tactical ideas may seem daunting at first; however, there are several established methods to help you make this simple.
 One of these is the Boston Matrix – a model devised by the Boston Consulting Group originally designed to help prioritise products for development.

 The layout of the Boston Matrix

 Fresh Egg has taken this model and applied it to the prioritisation of tactics by the two scales of ‘impact’ versus ‘effort’.